2011 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark

 Also Read: 22 Rare Quarter Errors List with Pictures (By Year)

-The 2011 America the Beautiful Quarter series offers collectors opportunities beyond face-value coins.
-While millions entered circulation commemorating national parks and historic sites, manufacturing anomalies created valuable variants worth seeking.
+The 2011 America the Beautiful Quarter series offers collectors real opportunities beyond ordinary face-value coins.
+While millions entered circulation honoring national parks and historic sites, manufacturing anomalies created valuable variants that reward patient searchers.

 1. Off-Center Strike Errors

-When the metal blank fails to align properly between striking dies, the coin receives its design away from the intended position.
-Part of the imagery disappears off the edge while blank planchet space becomes visible on the opposite side.
+When the metal blank fails to seat properly between the striking dies, the coin receives its design in the wrong position — part of the imagery disappears off the edge, while blank planchet space appears on the opposite side.
+These misaligned strikes are among the most visually dramatic errors in any series.

 2. Broad Strike Errors

 A 2011-D Chickasaw specimen with this manufacturing fault realized $1,200 at Heritage Auctions in 2020, graded MS64.
-Mechanical timing failures cause collar retraction problems, allowing blanks to expand unrestricted.
+Collector values range from $200 to $2,000 depending on how much the diameter expanded and how well the coin was preserved.

 3. Die Clash Errors